A mock senate hearing

 - believed it was important to practice legal skills

 - enjoyed the opportunity to meet their new peers before the start of the school year

-Street Law strives to replicate these successful outcomes this year, while also demonstrating improvements in the high school students’ abilities to speak publically and distinguish facts from opinions.
+Street Law aimed to replicate these successful outcomes this year, while also demonstrating improvements in the high school students’ abilities to speak publically and distinguish facts from opinions.

-For three weeks in July, students will receive 36 hours of classroom instruction over the course of 12 class sessions.
-Sessions will be taught by volunteer attorneys and law students from the New York metropolitan area who were selected based on their interest in community service and in working with young people.
-Street Law staff will train the instructors to prepare them to use the curricular materials and student-centered, interactive teaching methods.
-This program provides the law students and attorneys with a useful professional development opportunity: practicing the important skill of explaining legal concepts in plain language while serving their local community directly.
+For three weeks in July, students received 36 hours of classroom instruction over the course of 12 class sessions.
+Sessions were taught by volunteer law students from the New York metropolitan area who were selected based on their interest in community service and in working with young people.
+Street Law staff trained the instructors to prepare them to use the curricular materials and student-centered, interactive teaching methods.
+This program provided the law students and attorneys with a useful professional development opportunity: practicing the important skill of explaining legal concepts in plain language while serving their local community directly.

 To learn more about the Summer Bridge Program and/or how Street Law can support your law-themed school, please contact Joy Dingle.